CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 ## Configuration changes and support

 If you need to change some network configurations, you can do that after you install CluedIn.
-For details about network customization, see [Advanced network configuration](/deployment/infra-how-tos/advanced-network).
+For details about network customization, see <a href="/deployment/infra-how-tos/advanced-network" target="_blank"> Advanced network configuration</a>.

 CluedIn provides support of Azure Load Balancer and Application Gateway.
 Other network configurations are not supported out of the box in any of our plans, so you might need the CluedIn infrastructure package hours.